14-day Cloud trial

 Consider the whole ecosystem.
 There are many small, vital, and helpful components that make your life easier… but without them, life would quickly turn into a succession of little frustrations.

 TinyMCE is a free WYSIWYG HTML editor.
-And it’s one of those small, helpful components (consider how many websites rely on text entry) that you can’t do without.
+And it’s one of those helpful components (consider how many websites rely on text entry) that you can’t do without.

 It’s the WYSIWYG editor of choice for the world’s leading product teams.
 Trusted by 100M+ products across the world, more than 1.5M+ developers incorporate its rich text editor components in their projects – because they know that it's reliable, customizable and the best on the market.